In the great dividend debate of high-growth versus high-yield, there’s one metric that might help settle the score: yield on cost.

 The yield on cost is the current annual dividend or interest income divided by your original purchase price.
-This isn’t going to be a meaningful metric for a short-term trader, but it’s something every long-term income investor will immediately understand and appreciate.
+This isn’t going to be a meaningful metric for a short-term trader, but it’s something every long-term income investor should keep in mind.

 It’s best explained by example.
-Let’s compare the yield on cost between a hypothetical 30-year junk bond yielding 5.5% trading at par and Realty Income (NYSE: O), one of my very favorite income stocks.
-Realty Income also happens to yield 5.5% at current prices.
+Let’s compare the yield on cost between a hypothetical 30-year junk bond yielding 4.1% trading at par and Realty Income Corp.
+(NYSE: O), one of my very favorite income stocks.
+Realty Income also happens to yield 4.1% at current prices.

-We’ll start with the bond: $10,000 invested in the bond will produce exactly $550 per year in income in Year 1.
-But by year 30, it’s still producing exactly $550 per year.
+We’ll start with the bond: $10,000 invested in the bond will produce exactly $410 per year in income in Year 1.
+By year 30, it’s still producing $410 per year.
 Your yield on cost is no different than your current yield.
 (We’ll also just ignore the likelihood that a company issuing a junk bond goes bankrupt long before we hit the 30-year market.
 Work with me here!)

 Now, let’s compare that to Realty Income.
-Since going public in 1994, Realty Income has raised its dividend at a 4.5% compound annual rate.
+Since going public in 1994, Realty Income has raised its dividend at a 4.4% compound annual rate.
+That’s solid, inflation-crushing growth for almost 30 consecutive years.
 Just for grins, we’ll assume that dividend growth is a little slower over the next 30 years and compounds at just 4%.

-Also, 30 years is a long time to own a stock and might not be realistic for all investors.
-I’ve personally owned Realty Income for over 10 years and would like to own it for another 20 years.
+Also, 30 years is a long time to own a stock and isn’t realistic for all investors.
+I’ve owned Realty Income for over 10 years and would like to own it for another 20 years.
 But I also bought the shares when I was a spry 32 years old.
-Had I bought the shares having already reached retirement age, the 30-year yield on cost would be a little ridiculous.
+Had I bought the shares at retirement age, the 30-year yield on cost would be a little ridiculous.

-And finally, it’s important to remember that dividends can cut just as easily as they can be raised.
-We’re getting a stark reminder of that this year due to the COVID-19 business disruptions.
-Goldman Sachs estimated last month that S&P 500 dividends would drop by 25% this year.
+And finally, it’s important to remember that companies can cut dividends just as easily as they can be raised.
+We got a stark reminder of that in 2020.
+Global dividends declined 12.2% to $1.26 trillion last year, according to asset manager Janus Henderson.

 So, you’ll still want some cash and bonds in your portfolio, particularly if you’re in or near retirement.
-But if Dalio is right, and cash really is destined to become trash, you’ll want to own assets that throw off income streams that keep pace with inflation.
+But if inflation runs hot for a while, you’ll want to own assets that throw off income streams that keep pace.

-• Money & Markets contributor Charles Sizemore specializes in income and retirement topics, and is a frequent guest on CNBC, Bloomberg and Fox Business.
+Charles Sizemore is the editor of Green Zone Fortunes and specializes in income and retirement topics.
+Charles is a regular on The Bull & The Bear podcast.
+He is also a frequent guest on CNBC, Bloomberg and Fox Business.